ShahriarRezghi/serio/README.md

 ```

 This means that you are trying to serialize or deserialize a custom structure or class that you have not registed.

+### Use Cases
+This library can have a lot of applications.
+It can be used to process and save information on files and read them later.
+It can be used to turn text files into binary file and read it much faster later on.
+It can also be used to easily send and recieve data in binary form through sockets(network or otherwise).

 ## Notes
 + STL containers can be used interchangably when serializing the deserializing.
 For example you can serialize a ```std::vector``` and later deserialize it into a ```std::list```.
 This is both convinient and can speed up operations.
 For example you can serialize a ```std::vector``` and later deserialize it into a ```std::set``` to get unique items.
 With maps for example you can serialize a ```std::map<int, int>``` and later deserialize a ```std::vector<std::pair<int, int>>``` or vice versa.